gartnera/hdhr-easy-cli/README.md

 # Notes
 * Only tested on Cygwin on Windows
 * Remove the VLC pair from the JSON to prevent VLC from opening
+* You may need to manually add firewall rules to allow VLC to reciev the stream